bbc/psammead/packages/components/psammead-brand/README.md

 The `backgroundColour` is the background colour and `logoColour` is the colour of the SVG and the underline when hovering/focusing on the brand.

 The `url` value is the link that points to the frontpage of the service associated with the `svg`.

+The `location` value is used to set `data-brand` attribute and state where the `Brand` component was rendered.
+This can be used for event tracking.

 ## Installation